Alternatives to animal testing under REACH

 It is also possible to combine these approaches to gain more certainty on the information (weight-of-evidence approach).

-If companies need to do new higher-tier tests (i.e. tests listed in REACH Annexes IX and X for substances registered at above 100 tonnes) to gather the required information, they must give details on their plans for testing to ECHA.
-Companies also have to explain how they considered alternative methods when proposing a new animal test.
+If companies need to do new higher-tier tests for assessing the safety of chemicals they import or manufacture (i.e. tests listed in REACH annexes IX and X for substances registered at above 100 tonnes), they must give details on their plans for testing to ECHA.
+They also have to explain how they considered alternative methods when proposing a new animal test.

 In certain cases, such higher-tier tests are necessary for substances supplied at lower tonnages.
 For example, if the non-animal tests using cells or bacteria indicate that the substance may alter genetic material, the registrant also needs to submit a testing proposal to investigate if these effects are hazardous to animals.

-To prevent any unnecessary testing, ECHA and Member States authorities need to agree on these testing proposals before any new higher-tier test can be conducted.
+To prevent any unnecessary testing, ECHA needs to agree on these testing proposals before any new higher-tier test can be conducted.

-For that, they check whether the proposed test is likely to produce reliable and adequate data.
-They can reject, modify or accept the test.
-If needed, they can also request for additional studies to be conducted.
+For that, ECHA checks whether the proposed test is likely to produce reliable and adequate data.
+The Agency can reject, modify or accept the test.
+If needed, ECHA can also request for additional studies to be conducted.

 - Report on the regulatory applicability of non-animal approaches [PDF]